Career Progression and Job Opportunities After Completing Bus Driver Training

 We focus on training you in a way that gives you every chance of passing your bus driving tests you need in the first instance.

 As you move forward in your career, you may have the opportunity to transition into operational positions, such as an inspector or service controller, a depot manager, or even a PCV instructor.

 You could go self-employed as a freelancer, or even start your own business.

-New and trainee bus and coach drivers typically earn £12-14,000 per annum, while more experienced bus or coach drivers will go on to earn £15-20,000.
+New and trainee bus drivers typically earn £12-14,000 per annum, while more experienced bus drivers will go on to earn £15-20,000.
 Specialist tour coach drivers could earn approximately £25,000 per annum.
 There is potential for basic salary to be increased through shift and overtime pay.